USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - Grand Cross of the Order of Merit of the Republic of Poland,

-- Commander’s Cross with Star Order of Merit of the Republic of Poland
+- Commander’s Cross with Star of the Order of Merit of the Republic of Poland

 - Commander’s Cross of the Order of Merit of the Republic of Poland